 - provide all caregivers with clear information about the allegation as soon as is practical

 - inform them that we will complete an investigation or assessment of the allegation.

-Sometimes we also include some 'we should' information in the policy — but think carefully about whether 'should' information would be better on a guidance page that can then be linked from the policy.
+Sometimes we also include some 'we should' information in the policy — but think carefully about whether 'should' information would be better on a guidance page, with a link in the policy to that guidance.

 Style and grammar

 The 'How we write' web page has information about our style, how we break text up to make it easier to read, and how we use grammar and punctuation.

 Links, resources and assets